andreaswachs/repgen/README.md

 go install github.com/andreaswachs/repgen@v0.5.1
 ```

+## Precompiled Binaries

+Precompiled binaries for the most popular platforms and architectures are available on the [releases page](https://github.com/andreaswachs/repgen/releases).
+You can download the appropriate binary for your system without needing to install Go or build from source.

 ## Usage

 By default, `repgen` reads the JSON data from stdin and writes the report to `report.html` in the current directory.